-It was a powerful weekend of reflection, spending time in nature, and being with others in a way that honored both our need to be together and space for being alone.
+It was a powerful weekend of reflection, spending time in nature, and being with others in a way that honoured our need to be together and space for being alone.

-For every meal, we’d gather around the family-style table with the other retreat participants as well as the volunteers who so graciously gave of their time to prepare the meals.
+For every meal, we’d gather around the family-style table with the other retreat participants and the volunteers who so graciously gave their time to prepare the meals.

-As the sun was beginning to rise one crisp morning, illuminating the snow-capped mountains to the west, a volunteer, whom I’ll call Maria, shared something that highlighted so powerfully how our beliefs can impact every aspect of our life.
+As the sun was beginning to rise one crisp morning, illuminating the snow-capped mountains to the west, a volunteer, whom I’ll call Maria, shared something that highlighted how our beliefs could impact every aspect of our life so powerfully.

 Maria described how the past year had been a year of waking up for her.
-My antenna immediately went up when she used the word “awakening” as I don’t often hear that word used in casual conversation.
-Maria described how she was shifting to a different view of God and spirituality that left her feeling loved, expansive, and connected with other human beings.
+My antenna immediately went up when she used the word “awakening,” as I don’t often hear that word in casual conversation.
+Maria described how she shifted to a different view of God and spirituality, leaving her feeling loved, expansive, and connected with other human beings.

-Maria and her husband had participated in a yearlong course aimed at expanding their spiritual beliefs.
-During that process, Maria realized that her beliefs about God had not been serving her or her relationships with other people.
+Maria and her husband had participated in a yearlong course to expand their spiritual beliefs.
+During that process, Maria realized that her beliefs about God had not been serving her or her relationships with others.

 Maria described her awakening as a radical shift in her beliefs and way of being in the world.

-She shifted from believing that there was a punitive God who was going to punish her for not being perfect, to a view about God that left her feeling unconditionally loved and connected to others.
+She shifted from believing that there was a punitive God who would punish her for not being perfect to a view about God that left her feeling unconditionally loved and connected to others.

-Maria’s journey highlighted that for many people the process of waking up requires that we shed limiting beliefs in order to create space for the emergence of something new.
+Maria’s journey highlighted that for many people, waking up requires that we shed limiting beliefs to create space for the emergence of something new.

 The deeper wisdom of the soul is summoning us to gravitate to beliefs and experiences that feel expansive, loving and connected with others rather than constricted, separate, and fearful.

-If you begin to pay attention, you’ll notice that there are always two forces at play in your life.
-One is propelling you towards greater freedom, creativity, expansion, love, compassion, and expression and the other is pulling you back towards constriction and fear.
+If you begin to pay attention, you’ll notice that there are always two forces in your life.
+One propels you toward greater freedom, creativity, expansion, love, compassion, and expression, and the other pulls you back toward constriction and fear.

-How do we uncover the beliefs that are often hidden from our view but have a big impact on our lives?
+How do we uncover the beliefs that are often hidden from our view but significantly impact our lives?

 Ask yourself the following questions: